 Washington went to Philadelphia and was predictably elected president of the Convention.
 Saying little during the debates, Washington’s opinions concerning the plans and compromises of the Convention were the subject of much speculation.
 While Federalists readily used Washington’s image as support for the ratification of the Constitution, the public wanted to know what he thought of the proceedings at Philadelphia.
-True to form, however, Washington said little publicly.
+True to form, however, Washington said or wrote little publicly.

 In private correspondence, Washington left little room for speculation.
 In his letters he expressed a desire to see the Constitution adopted even though (like all Federalists) he acknowledged that it had some imperfections.
 He praised the amendment provision that provided a viable method of correcting problems that might become apparent after the Constitution was implemented.
 Occasionally, when his correspondence was published without his approval, Federalists and Antifederalists used the materials as fodder for their causes.
 The former suggesting that if a virtuous figure like Washington was supportive of the Constitution, ratification of the plan was essential.
 Antifederalists lamented that since Washington was not an experienced legislator, he had been duped by cunning politicians bent on adopting a dangerous form of government.

 - The President of the Convention to the President of Congress, 17 September 1787